l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 .. image:: images/admin-02.svg

 Second.
-When working on *sources*, remember: a source could be shared between different *users*.
+When working on *accounts*, remember: an account could be shared between different *users*.
 So the pertinent window looks like below:

 .. image:: images/admin-03.svg